 - get you out of prison, prevent the local authorities from deporting you after your prison sentence, or interfere in criminal or civil court proceedings

 - help you enter a country, for example, if you do not have a visa or your passport is not valid, as we cannot interfere in another country’s immigration policy or procedures

 - give you legal advice, investigate crimes or carry out searches for missing people, although we can give you details of people who may be able to help you in these cases, such as English-speaking lawyers

 - get you better treatment in hospital or prison than is given to local people

 - pay any bills or give you money (in very exceptional circumstances we may lend you some money from public funds, which you will have to pay back)

 - make travel arrangements for you, or find you work or accommodation

 - make business arrangements on your behalf.

-Chevening scholarships are one-year Masters’ degrees for graduates from anywhere in the world who could be future leaders: find out how to apply.
+Chevening scholarships are one-year Master’s degree for graduates from anywhere in the world who have the potential to become future leaders: find out how to apply.

 Deputy Head of Mission to Fiji